thanos-io/thanos/CONTRIBUTING.md

 ## Dependency management

 The Thanos project uses [Go modules](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more) to manage dependencies on external packages.
-This requires a working Go environment with version 1.11 or greater, git and [bzr](http://wiki.bazaar.canonical.com/Download) installed.
+This requires a working Go environment with version 1.11 or greater and git installed.

 To add or update a new dependency, use the `go get` command: